AMReX-Astro/Castro/docs_new/source/managingjobs.rst

 PGI
 ---

-The PGI compilers (16.4–16.10) are also tested with  and have no known issues.
+The PGI compilers (16.4–16.10) are also tested with Castro and have no known issues.
 Since PGI uses the GCC header files, a compatible version of GCC is needed.
-This is particularly problematic with  11 support.
-At the moment, with PGI 16.10 compilers the latest GCC compiler that has compatible  11 support is GCC 4.9.4.
+This is particularly problematic with C 11 support.
+At the moment, with PGI 16.10 compilers the latest GCC compiler that has compatible C 11 support is GCC 4.9.4.

 Working at OLCF (ORNL)
 ======================